Vickers Bet Withdrawal Time Test: Instant via Visa (2026)

 What Is the Fastest Way to Withdraw Money From Vickers Bet?

 We suspect that Mastercard might take a bit longer, as Visa often benefits from its Visa Direct system.
-That said, it is clearly not terrible to withdraw funds with a debit card from Vickers Bet, but it can always be better.

 If an e-wallet option were to be added, that would be a major plus, but just adding anything at this point would be a boost.